Envirometrix/PredictiveSoilMapping/main.md

 ### Preparation of point data

-Import of basic O&M field data (e.g. soil point data) can be time consuming and require intensive checking and harmonization.
+Import of basic O&M field data (e.g. soil point data) can be time consuming and require intensive, often manual, checking and harmonization.
 Communicating with the original data producers is highly recommended to reduce errors during import.
 Getting original data producers involved can be best achieved by inviting them to become full participants (e.g.